danielthepope/BOOST/README.md

 Corner turning

 If the wall detector no longer detects a wall, it could be because it has veered away from the wall slowly.
 It should turn left 45 degrees, then sweep to look for a wall within 20cm.
 If there is, align up to the wall and carry on.
 Otherwise it should turn the full 90 degrees (45 more) and carry on.

+NOTES FOR REPORT

+Error with light detector on back and ultrasound check on front.
+Light registers end of wall (but not true) and BOOST too forward (i.e. ultrasound also registers end of wall), so BOOST wrongly turns.
+SOLUTION: Move light detector closer to ultrasound, move forward X mm before rotation.